sagemath/trac_to_gh/Issue 3739.md

 # Issue 3739: notebook -- new user default

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3739

 Original creator: was